If I've Been Deported from the USA, Can I Go to Canada?

 Anyone that was deported or ordered removed from the United States typically must remain outside of the country for either a five, ten, or 20-year period.

 A U.S. deportation will negatively impact all Canadian immigration applications, including those to work, study or reside.
-For this reason, it’s important to understand how a removal order from other countries (including the U.S.) can affect your ability to enter Canada, whether it’s only for a short stay, or for a more permanent settlement.
 No matter the case, you will require permanent clearance from a Canadian consulate to ensure future travel into Canada.

 Table of Contents